General resources

 Visit to download and for more information and support

-Qdos Creates in Barnsley have created various relaxation technique videos during the Covid-19 pandemic.
+Qdos Creates in Barnsley created various relaxation technique videos, initially designed for use during the Covid-19 pandemic, but still relevant today.

 Mental Health Natters is a brand new podcast to chat about all things recovery and mental health.
 The team see the podcast as an opportunity to bring hope and inspiration to many by sharing their experiences of living with and recovering from mental health conditions.
 It is a collaborative project brought to you by the Birmingham and Solihull Mental Health Trust Recovery For All team and 3 Experts by Experience: Shay Bacon, Rhea Dunscombe and Eliza Cherrington.